 Workshops and Program Schedule

-Our Finding Family Genealogy Series is offered every Spring (March through June) and Fall (September through December) on the second Tuesday of the Month.
+Our Finding Family Genealogy Series is offered every Spring (March through June) and Fall (September through December) on the following dates.

 The series of workshops are free and open to all interested in learning about genealogical research using records from the National Archives.

-Staff will provide an overview of National Archives research tools at archives.gov and ways to search online for archival holdings, including the Online Public Access Catalog and Access to Archival Databases.
+Staff will provide an overview of National Archives website including, how to search online for archival holdings in the Online Public Access Catalog (OPA), Access to Archival Databases (AAD) and more.

 Registration: The public should register via email@example.com or 866-840-1752 to reserve a space.